NOC-OI/ship-track-estimators/README.md

 ## Conda environment

-To utilize this package, it should be installed within a dedicated Conda environment.
+To utilise this package, it should be installed within a dedicated Conda environment.
 You can create this environment using the following command:

 ```
 conda env create -n shiptrack-estimators -f environment.yml python=3.10